Browsing Category

 It is vital to understand the concept of premium when discussing semi-numismatic gold coins.
 The term “premium” refers to the amount over its bullion value that a coin sells for.

-$5.00 Liberty Head (Half Eagle) Gold Coins For Sale on eBay
+$5.00 Liberty Head (Half Eagle) Gold Coins for Sale on eBay

 South African Krugerrands, Canadian Maple Leafs and other bullion coins generally sell for premiums of less than 10%.
 But a 2,300 year old ancient Greek gold stater coin bearing the image of Alexander the Great is a strictly numismatic piece, with a premium of several hundred percent or more.
 Pre-1933 semi-numismatic U.S. gold coins trade between these two extremes with premiums that range from about 10% to around 100% of their bullion value.